Timothy Winter

 Timothy John Winter (born 15 May 1960), also known as Abdal Hakim Murad (عبد الحكيم مراد), is an English Islamic scholar and theologian who is a proponent of Islamic neo-traditionalism.
 His work includes publications on Islamic theology, modernity, and Anglo-Muslim relations, and he has translated several Islamic texts.

 He is the Founder and Dean of the Cambridge Muslim College, Aziz Foundation Professor of Islamic studies at both Cambridge Muslim College and Ebrahim College, Director of Studies (Theology and Religious Studies) at Wolfson College and the Shaykh Zayed Lecturer of Islamic Studies in the Faculty of Divinity at University of Cambridge.

 In 2008 he started the Cambridge Mosque Project which raised money for the construction of a purpose-built mosque.
 The Cambridge Central Mosque opened on 24 April 2019 as the first purpose-built Mosque in Cambridge, and the first eco-mosque in Europe.

 Background and education

-Shaykh Abdal Hakim Murad grew up in Highgate.
+Shaykh Abdal Hakim Murad, born Timothy Winter, grew up in Highgate.
 His father was the famous architect John Winter and his mother was a painter.
-He became Muslim in 1979.
 He was educated at Westminster School and graduated with a double-first in Arabic from Pembroke College, Cambridge, in 1983.
 He then went on to study at Al Azhar University in Cairo He has also engaged in private study with individual scholars in Saudi Arabia and Yemen.
 After returning to England, he studied Turkish and Persian at the University of London.
 In 2015, he received a PhD at Vrije Universiteit Amsterdam, with his dissertation entitled "An assessment of Islamic-Christian dichotomies in the light of Scriptural Reasoning"; it is embargoed until 2050.

+Conversion to Islam

+Murad converted to Islam in 1979.
+Reflecting on his early religious thinking, Murad has said that as a teenager he began questioning materialist explanations of beauty, concluding that it was “not something that can be explained away just as an aspect of brain function”.
+In the same context, he contrasted Christian and Islamic views of sexuality, stating that while in Christianity it is often understood as a consequence of the Fall, in Islam it is seen as “an anticipation of paradise”.